Temasek Foundation: Disaster aid

 The foundation supports communities struck by disaster through disaster-preparedness capability programmes and post-disaster rehabilitation efforts.

-During FY2013/14, Temasek Foundation International trained 430 medical specialists and community health responders in disaster medical management to better respond to emergencies in the eventuality of disasters in the Sulawesi region, Indonesia.7 It also provided medical, health and community kits including nutrition-related provisions to those affected by Typhoon Haiyan through the Philippine Red Cross and Singapore Red Cross Society in Tacloban, Philippines.
+During FY2013/14, Temasek Foundation International trained 430 medical specialists and community health responders in disaster medical management to better respond to emergencies in the eventuality of disasters in the Sulawesi region, Indonesia.7 It also provided medical, health, and community kits including nutrition-related provisions to those affected by Typhoon Haiyan through the Philippine Red Cross and Singapore Red Cross Society in Tacloban, Philippines.

-Singapore Technologies Endowment Programme (STEP) was set up as a Charity and IPC in 1997, STEP's programmes focus on social and cultural activities, leadership, environment and innovation, to help youth in Asia build goodwill and understanding.
+Singapore Technologies Endowment Programme (STEP) was set up as a Charity and IPC in 1997.
+STEP's programmes focus on social and cultural activities, leadership, environment, and innovation, to help youth in Asia build goodwill and understanding.
 Initiatives under STEP include the Sunburst Youth Camp, Sunburst Brain Camp and Sunburst Environment Programme.
 These programmes provide youth with opportunities to connect and understand each other, further igniting their passion for neuroscience, innovation and the environment.

 Temasek Foundation Cares

-As at 31 March 2016, Temasek Foundation Cares has funded and supported 95 programmes, benefitting 29,000 people.
-The beneficiaries include people with disabilities, those in need of psychological support, children with learning and developmental needs, abused women and children, single parents, needy families and elderly who require long term care.
+As of 31 March 2016, Temasek Foundation Cares has funded and supported 95 programmes, benefitting 29,000 people.
+The beneficiaries include people with disabilities, those in need of psychological support, children with learning and developmental needs, abused women and children, single parents, needy families, and elderly persons who require long term care.
 Programmes under the Temasek Emergency Preparedness Fund have also touched the lives of 1.2 million households.

 Under Temasek Foundation Cares, the S$75 million Temasek Emergency Preparedness (T-PREP) Fund is dedicated to enhancing community emergency resilience and preparedness.